TommyJOUHANSC28/holbertonschool-printf/README.md

 --- # **Compilation:**

 When you are done creating you *main.c* file  you will need to compile it.
-You can use any compiler software you like, although this project was tested in GNU GCC 5.5.0 with different error flags such as:
+You can use any compiler software you like, although this project was tested in gcc (Ubuntu 11.4.0-1ubuntu1~22.04.2) 11.4.0 with different error flags such as:

 > **-Wall:** Enables all the warnings about constructions.
 >